anorazhu/NLP-Project/README.md

 - Models:
   - Gaussian Naive Bayes
   - Support Vector Machine
+  - LinearSVC
+  - Logistic Regression
   - Feedforward Neural Network (FFNN)
   - Convolutional Neural Network (CNN)
 - Input: average or padded Word2Vec embeddings
 - Balanced training using class weights
 - Evaluation via accuracy, precision, recall, F1-score

+#### Recommendation: It is better to run Word2Vec-based models in the provided Google Colab notebook.
+We had to downgrade Python to version 3.11 to work with gensim and other required libraries, so using Colab helps avoid potential compatibility issues.
 ---

 ### 3. Transformer-Based Classification with DistilBERT (`bert.py`)